ttuegel/haskell-code-smells/lazy-evaluation.md

 ## Explanation

-Haskell uses a call-by-name evaluation strategy so that values are computed when a pattern could match a constructor.
+Haskell uses a call-by-need evaluation strategy so that values are computed when a pattern could match a constructor.
 `noneOf` never evaluates its argument because it never tries to match a constructor pattern.
 `strictlyNoneOf` is stricter because it matches on the constructor `One`; trying to match a constructor pattern triggers evaluation.